Command options / Setting tags¶

 (WRITE_GAMMA_DETAIL = .TRUE.

-Each q-point triplet contribution to imaginary part of self energy is
+Each q-point triplet contribution to imaginary part of self energy is written

-written into gamma_detail-mxxx-gx(-sx-sdx).hdf5
+into gamma_detail-mxxx-gx(-sx-sdx).hdf5

-that this is large data.
+file.
+Be careful that this is large

 In the output file in hdf5, following keys are used to extract the detailed information.